rickyHong/Vocab-Expansion-LLAMA-Wiki/FAQ.md

 ### Q8: Chinese-Alpaca-Plus does not show better performance than the others

 Answer: As we changed LoRA rank of Alpaca-Plus models, the base model should be LLaMA-Plus but not the original LLaMA.
 Please carefully read our guidelines for [merging Alpaca-Plus models](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/Manual-Conversion#multiple-lora-weights-merging-applicable-to-chinese-alpaca-plus).

+### Q9: The model does not perform well on NLU tasks, such as text classification.

+Answer: Unlike other Chinese LLMs, we specifically removed those NLU-like instruction data when training Alpaca models.
+For example, we removed the data that was created from NLU datasets and automatically converted to instruction-like data using templates.
+In you need to improve the model's NLU performance, please consider finetuning our models using those data.